diegoFactoriaf5/ramdomShop-kata/README.md

 The project consists of two main classes:

 1. **ShoppingCart**: This class represents the shopping cart where products can be added, and it provides functionality to calculate the total price.
-2. **Product**: This class represents the product with various attributes like number of legs, age, stinky status, color, base price, name, and sell price.
+2. **Product**: This class represents a product with various attributes like number of legs, age, stinky status, color, base price, name, and sell price.

 ## Classes